-One of the most important aspects of an effective upskilling and reskilling program is that it’s integrated into a company’s overall career development plan.
-This allows employees to see the long-term value of upskilling and reskilling and makes it more likely that they will participate in training programs.
-It also helps managers track employees’ progress and ensure they are taking advantage of the available opportunities.
+An effective upskilling and reskilling program is integrated into a company’s overall career development plan.
+This allows employees to see the long-term value and makes it more likely that they will participate in training programs.
+It also helps managers track employees’ progress and ensure they are taking advantage of available opportunities.

-Another important factor to consider when designing an upskilling or reskilling program is that it must be personalised to meet the needs of individual employees.
-Not everyone learns in the same way, and what works for one person may not work for another.
-Tailor programs are engaging and interesting, and offer a variety of methods through which employees can learn, such as online courses, videos, books, or lectures.
+Designing an upskilling or reskilling program that is personalised to meet the needs of individual employees is crucial.
+Tailoring programs are engaging and interesting, offering a variety of methods through which employees can learn, such as online courses, videos, books, or lectures.